pg26153/ReconcileBot/README.md

 - **Thorough Testing**: New features should be fully tested before submission.
 - **Documentation**: Any code changes should be accompanied by clear documentation.
 - **Clear Descriptions**: Provide a detailed explanation of the problem being solved and how your contribution addresses it.

+Together, we can make this tool even better!
+Happy coding! 🚀